intel-lab-lkp/linux/Documentation/networking/phy.rst

 electrical signal interface using a synchronous 125Mhz clock signal and several data lines.
 Due to this design decision, a 1.5ns to 2ns delay must be added between the clock line (RXC or TXC) and the data lines to let the PHY (clock sink) have a large enough setup and hold time to sample the data lines correctly.

+The device tree property phy-mode describes the hardware.
+When used with RGMII, its value indicates if the hardware, i.e. the PCB, provides the 2ns delay required for RGMII.
+A phy-mode of 'rgmii' indicates the PCB is adding the 2ns delay.
+For other values, the MAC/PHY pair must insert the needed 2ns delay, with the strong preference the PHY adds the delay.

 The PHY library offers different types of PHY_INTERFACE_MODE_RGMII* values to let the PHY driver and optionally the MAC driver, implement the required delay.
 The values of phy_interface_t must be understood from the perspective of the PHY device itself, leading to the following: